-The Ghost of Fox Hall
+The Memory of Fox Hall

 The lost world that has been my secret habitat over the past four years is that of the dashing and doomed Duke of Monmouth, Charles II’s adorned illegitimate son, who invaded England in 1685.
 My love affair with Monmouth, for I have to admit that this is what it has become, predates my time at Landmark and I have indulged in it in stolen moments, after children's bedtime and on quiet Sunday mornings.
 The building which takes you to him is one of Landmark’s own, Fox Hall, in the undulating countryside near Chichester.